Radio amateur activity

-Of course with the development of DRM, you can take advantage of digital radio cards, like the receive cards sold by WinRadio, most of them covering HF and V/UHF bands.
+Of course with the development of DRM (digital radio), you can take advantage of receive cards like models sold by WinRadio, most of them covering HF and V/UHF bands.
+These cards are as performing as a classic receiver.
 This manufactuer also sells a short multi-band antenna.

 This activity has proved its utility in counting meteors hard to see visually, those appearing during the full Moon or which appear at daytime.
 In this way Meteor Scatter communications allow radio amateurs fan of astonomy to extend their activity beyond the usual QSOs.

 If you are tired to work outside in winter, listen rather meteors at warm close to your radio !

 Fore more information

 The sound of meteors (on this site)